 However, to properly reuse workflows, it is necessary to understand recommended usage scenarios, implicit constraints, and limitations.
 Furthermore, other researchers usually want to assess the scientific results obtained through a workflow as a basis for their own choices.
 This information is usually not available in the workflow itself but rather in scientific publications that describe workflows in natural language text, often providing a link to the code repository.
-For instance, as of January 2026, a PubMed Central query returns 3,858 papers mentioning Nextflow, of which 2,923 have an associated Github repository.
+For instance, as of January 2026, PubMed Central lists 3,858 papers mentioning Nextflow, including 2,923 with a linked GitHub repository.

 Because workflows are described very differently in publications and in executable code, directly linking workflow descriptions in the literature with their executable code is highly challenging.
 Sources of deviations are manyfold, ranging from different naming of tools (e.g., \texttt{CircularMapper} versus \texttt{realignsamfile}), omitted steps in the paper (e.g., necessary format conversions or filtering operations), undescribed handling of extreme cases, or undocumented test routines to changes in the repository due to further development of a workflow after its publication.
 An important step in any attempt to match the workflows in papers to their code in a repository is the linking of the individual steps or tools within a workflow.